tanaikech/MCPApp/README.md

 - v1.0.2 (May 29, 2025)

   1. From v1.0.2, in order to use MCPApp as a library, LockService is given.

+- v2.0.0 (June 12, 2025)

+  1. From v2.0.0, both the MCP client and the MCP server can be built by Google Apps Script.

 [TOP](#top)